-- The insurer may also deduct the administration charges of the fund in order to run the fund smoothly.
+- The insurer may also deduct the administration charges of the fund to run the fund smoothly.

 - The major disadvantage is the death of the investor since the insurer will have to give to the beneficiary of the insurer the guaranteed minimum amount even if the total investment made in the account is more than the market value.

 A variable annuity is an investment concept, as the name suggests, it is variable in nature, unlike fixed annuities where the returns are guaranteed but in this type of investment, there can be superior returns as well as the investment can become nil due to risk exposureRisk ExposureRisk Exposure refers to predicting possible future loss incurred due to a particular business activity or event.
 You can calculate it by, Risk Exposure = Event Occurrence Probability x Potential Loss to instruments in the financial marketsFinancial MarketsThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
 It provides a platform for sellers and buyers to interact and trade at a price determined by market forces..